eth-educators/eth-docker-docs/website/docs/Support/Recommendations.md

 ## Wallet and key security

 The security of the wallet mnemonic you create is **critical**.
 If it is compromised, you will lose your balance.
-Please make sure you understand eth2 staking before you use this project.
+Please make sure you understand Ethereum staking before you use this project.

 When you create the deposit and keystore files, write down your wallet mnemonic and choose a cryptographically strong password for your keystores.
 Something long